esluyter/ESTimeline/README.md

     - to avoid this I have created a light custom file format that compiles complex timeline structures from the inside out
 4. At high track counts, it takes a little while to load and free all the MixerChannels.
     - I have tried to reduce the occasions on which this needs to happen.
+5. Changes will generally not take effect until you've stopped and restarted playback.
+This will be difficult to fix, but someday I hope to.

 ## Hypothetical features
 These are all things I would like to implement someday: